 Filing for unemployment should be the first item on your agenda when you've been laid off.
 It might take two or three weeks to collect a check, so the sooner you file, the faster you'll get paid.
 A delay in filing will mean a delay in collecting.

-You may be able to file for unemployment online or over the phone.
-Review the information you will need to open a claim.
-Then, visit your state unemployment office to determine the best way to open a claim and to get started collecting unemployment.
+You may be able to file online or over the phone.
+Review the information you will need to open a claim, then visit your state unemployment office to determine the best way to open a claim and to get started collecting unemployment.

 In general, to file a claim you will need: